 As a part of participating in this study, institutions are required to share de-identified, individual-level data from all data collection efforts with CGS.
 CGS will analyze these data using advanced statistical methods.
-Procedures and format for submitting data to CGS will be shared with participating institutions each survey cycle.
+Procedures and format for submitting data to CGS will be forthcoming.
+See the addendums on pp. A15-A20 for further information about this data sharing requirement.